giantswarm/rfc/multi-layer-app-config/README.md

 In the above example the order for config maps will be:

 1. Catalog (P = 0)
-1. ConfigMap: nginx-ingress-controller-admin-account (P = 25)
+1. ConfigMap: ingress-nginx-admin-account (P = 25)
 1. ConfigMap: ingress-controller-values (P = 50)
-1. ConfigMap: nginx-ingress-controller-app-user-values (P = 100)
+1. ConfigMap: ingress-nginx-user-values (P = 100)

 And for secrets it is simply (because not cluster or user layer is defined):

 1. Catalog
-1. Secret: nginx-ingress-controller-admin-login
+1. Secret: ingress-nginx-admin-login

 And an example with some `priority` fields set on `extraConfigs` entries: